EZ-Robotics/EZ-Site/projects/2023-03-21-pure-pursuit/index.md

 }
 ```

 I cleaned up how the "turn type" is handled.
-There's now 3 turn types:
+There are now 3 turn types:
 `FAST_MOVE` where the robot faces the target position and within 12" will move to the final angle
 `LOOK_AT_TARGET` where the robot doesn't care about the end angle, and will always look at the target
-`HOLD_ANGLE` where the robot will just hold it's angle
+`HOLD_ANGLE` where the robot will just hold its angle

-I had to add `LOOK_AT_TARGET` because the distance away the current target is was less then 12", and the robot would always hold angle even if I didn't want it to.
-This lets me to use `FAST_MOVE` as intended, and have all of my injected points follow `LOOK_AT_TARGET`.
+I had to add `LOOK_AT_TARGET` because the distance away from the current target was less than 12", and the robot would always hold an angle even if I didn't want it to.
+This lets me use `FAST_MOVE` as intended, and have all of my injected points follow `LOOK_AT_TARGET`.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/aUpCYLBIhE0?si=LELL8e9J1XWCjrY3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ```cpp